kblajda/ToDoList/README.md

-# ToDoList
+# To Do List
-Simple to do list v1.0
+Simple to do list.
+Version 1.0